-Budgeting is a journey, my friend, and this is the story of how my husband John and I finally figured out how to get a grip on our variable income.
+Budgeting is a journey, my friend, and this is the story of how I finally figured out how to get a grip on our variable income.

-Our YNAB story began in 2013.
-In the years since, we’ve learned all kinds of financial lessons and reevaluated our reevaluations of our priorities ten times over.
+My YNAB story began in 2013.
+In the years since, I’ve learned all kinds of financial lessons and reevaluated our reevaluations of our priorities ten times over.
 (Priorities tend to shift as you settle into a budget!)
 But the biggest breakthrough of them all was an epiphany about managing our offbeat income structure.

-See, over the years, John and I have supported ourselves and our four kids on dual variable incomes.
+See, over the years, my husband and I have supported ourselves and our four kids on dual variable incomes.
 He’s in sales, earning bi-monthly paychecks and a quarterly commission, and, for most of our marriage, I’ve been a freelancer with brief stints working for an employer.

-Until recently, we considered John’s commission checks to be pure fun money (every budget should have some!)—and we’d spend them on vacation, home improvements and Christmas.
+Until recently, we considered his commission checks to be pure fun money (every budget should have some!)—and we’d spend them on vacation, home improvements and Christmas.
 You know, fun.